Deploy AI Agents with FastAPI

 Building a Streamlit chat client with tool display and PDF export

 Every agent so far ran in a terminal.
-To make an agent usable by an app, you serve it over HTTP.
-This lesson deploys agents with FastAPI — first a simple chat endpoint, then a streaming server that pushes tokens as they are generated — and builds a Streamlit chat client that consumes the stream, shows tool calls, and exports conversations to PDF.
+To make one usable by an app, you serve it over HTTP.
+This post deploys agents with FastAPI: first a simple chat endpoint, then a streaming server that pushes tokens as they are generated, plus a Streamlit chat client that consumes the stream, shows tool calls, and exports conversations to PDF.

 Note